 For many persons of every age, every rank, and also of both sexes are and will be endangered.
 For the contagion of this superstition has spread not only to the cities but also to the villages and farms.
 Georgetown University

 He arrested people in Bithynia who were accused of being Christian.
-Some recanted and he let them go.
+Some recanted, and he let them go.
 Others not and he executed them.
-As he told of his dealings we see this quote about how the Christian Church in 110 AD was ordaining women slaves as ministers.
+As he told of his dealings, we see this quote about how the Christian Church in 110 AD was ordaining women slaves as ministers.
 The Latin word for a minister is translated from the Greek word “Diakonos.”, Deacon.
 These two female slaves called deacons were tortured:

 Accordingly, I judged it all the more necessary to find out what the truth was by torturing two female slaves who were called Deacons (ministers in Latin).
 But I discovered nothing else but depraved, excessive superstition.

-By 110 AD, the training system for women not only included higher society women like Phoebe but also slaves.
+By 110 AD, the training system for women included not only higher society women like Phoebe but also slaves.